djalbat/occam-dom/README.md

                                                plainText plainText
 ```

-Locating the outer nodes that contribute to this inner node tree is straightforward enough using Occam's [queries](https://github.com/djalbat/occam-query).
+Locating the outer nodes that contribute to this inner parse tree is straightforward enough using Occam's [queries](https://github.com/djalbat/occam-query).
 However, the arrays of nodes that result are not in the above form.
-This package provides the means to form such node trees.
+This package provides the means to form such parse trees.

 ## Installation